psmd-iberutaru/IfA-Smeargle/IfA_Smeargle/echo/readme.md

 exactly determined to be an ECHO-000 reason, and thus cannot be marked as so.

+#### ECHO-120 Subarray Mask

+The sub-array mask applies a mask to the entire array excluding a specific subarray provided by given x-range and y-range bounds.
+The sub-array is inclusive of the bounds provided.

+No more than a single sub-array may be provided.
+It does not make sence to have more than one sub-array.
+A sub-array mask is strictly meant for trimming the edge pixels or a priori trims based on detector configuration.

 #### ECHO-130 Pixel Trimming

 The whole point of pixel trimming is to flag pixels that have values very far from the center